WordPress/gutenberg/docs/reference/deprecated.md

  - `wp.utils.mediaUpload` has been removed.
 Please use `wp.editor.mediaUpload` instead.
  - `wp.utils.preloadImage` has been removed.
  - `supports.wideAlign` has been removed from the Block API.
 Please use `supports.alignWide` instead.
- - `wp.components.withContext` has been removed.
-Please use `wp.element.createContext` instead.
-See: https://reactjs.org/docs/context.html.

 ## 3.5.0